nrwl/nx/docs/nx-cloud/reference/custom-steps.md

           input2: 'value2'
 ```

-{% callout type="check" title="Custom Step location" %}
-When specifying the location for the custom step, you must include a branch or tag (e.g., `main`).
-Using a direct URL to the repository without a branch or tag will not work.
-{% /callout %}
 {% callout type="note" title="Recommendation on Using Inputs vs. Env" %}
 While you can use both `env` and `inputs` to pass values to custom steps, it is recommended to use `inputs` as they offer validation support, whereas `env` does not.
 {% /callout %}